kewisch/gdata-provider/README.md

 Development
 -----------

-The Provider for Google Calendar is written as a WebExtension, which means most code is very familiar to (vanilla) website development with a few additional APIs to call.
+The Provider for Google Calendar is written as a WebExtension, which means most of the code is very familiar to (vanilla) website development with a few additional APIs to call.

-Additionally, it uses an experiment API to provide calendaring functionality which hopefully will become part of Thunderbird.
+Additionally, it uses an experimental API to provide calendaring functionality which hopefully will become part of Thunderbird.
 Ideally you do not have to touch anything in the `src/experiments/` or `src/legacy/` directories.
 If you do need to touch `src/experiments/calendar`, then please send a pull request to https://github.com/thunderbird/webext-experiments in addition.